 Pain-management drugs that are safe to use during treatment for acute porphyria include:

 Anti-emetics that are safe to use during treatment for acute porphyria include:

 Anticonvulsants that are safe to use during treatment for acute porphyria include:

 Sun protection is important for patients with cutaneous porphyria, using covering clothing and an opaque sunscreen that blocks visible light.
 Topical dihydroxyacetone (tanning cream) may also be useful in blocking some of the visible light.
 Vitamin D supplements may be required.

 All porphyria patients should wear a medical alert bracelet.

 Porphyria patients have increased risk for hypertension and renal impairment as well as hepatocellular cancer; some services recommend annual screening with liver ultrasound after the age of 50.

 Givosiran is a synthetic small interfering ribonucleic acid (siRNA) molecule currently in clinical trials.
-It has been shown in a Phase 1 study to reduce aminolaevulinic acid and porphobilinogen as well as decrease acute attacks and is now licensed by the FDA for the prophylactic management of those who have frequently recurring acute attacks.
+It has been shown in clinical trials to reduce aminolaevulinic acid and porphobilinogen as well as decrease acute attacks and is now licensed by the FDA for the prophylactic management of those who have frequently recurring acute attacks.
 Rarely, liver transplantation has been utilised for progressive recalcitrant disease unresponsive to haemin or givosiran and is curative.